Talk to us

 Your home may be repossessed if you do not keep up the repayments on your mortgage

-- We will send you a letter telling you that we may take legal action to collect the arrears or take possession of your home and this will give you fifteen working days to contact us
+- We will send you a letter advising that we will take legal action to collect the arrears or take possession of your home and give you fifteen working days to contact us

-- If no response is received, we will ask our solicitors to send you a letter giving you a further 7 days to get in touch to discuss future payments to your account
+- If no response is received, our solicitors will send you a letter giving you a further 7 days to get in touch to discuss future payments to your account.

 - We will give you reasonable time to remove your belongings